-Reclaiming Our Bodies & Minds: Navigating Our Spaces, Places, and Histories is the second annual inter-university/college disability conference in Toronto.
+Reclaiming Our Bodies & Minds: Navigating Our Spaces, Places, and Histories is the third annual inter-university/college disability conference in Toronto.

 The Reclaiming Our Bodies & Minds Conference was initially hosted at Ryerson University in 2012.
 In 2014, student groups and campus/community activists from Ryerson University, York University, University of Toronto and George Brown College came together to imagine an inter-campus conference that brought together disability community activists, service providers, academics, and everybody in between.
 This is the second year of the Reclaiming Our Bodies & Minds Inter-University Conference.

-The 2016 theme for the Reclaiming Our Bodies & Minds Conference is Navigating Our Spaces, Places, and Histories.
+The 2017 theme for the Reclaiming Our Bodies & Minds Conference has not yet been decided.

-The Reclaiming Our Bodies & Minds Conference will be hosted on two-half days and one full-day between Friday, March 11th, 2016 and Sunday, March 13th, 2016.
+The Reclaiming Our Bodies & Minds Conference will be hosted on Friday, March 10th, 2017 and Saturday, March 11th, 2017 at the Ryerson Student Centre, Ryerson University.

 The conference will be a safe, consumer/survivor/mad-positive, wheelchair-accessible space.
 ASL and live-captioning will be present at workshops and panels, ASL will be present for performances.
 Attendants, childcare and active listeners are available on request at registration.
 There will be a debriefing space and a quiet space available on Saturday for the entire day.
 Overhead room lighting will be used in all spaces, but can be dimmed/turned off in the quiet and debriefing spaces.
 There will be no loud abrupt sounds in panels or workshops, and trigger/content warnings will be announced prior to performances.
 Should it not interfere with access to the conference, we ask for all attendees’ participation in making the conference fragrance-free.